Estimating Chi

 - dry runs do not commit writes

-- dry runs are estimates against the current committed state, not a future state
+- dry runs are estimates against the node's current state view, not a future state

 - nonce/signature admission rules are not the focus of the simulator itself